-Standard Notes IASB effective date (for periods commencing on or after) Planned date of application by the Group • Amendments to IAS 37 'Provisions, Contingent Liabilities and (d) 1 January 2022 1 January 2022 Contingent Assets: Onerous Contracts - Cost of Fulfilling a Contract' Amendments to IFRS 3 'Business Combinations: Reference to the Conceptual Framework' (e) 1 January 2022 1 January 2022 Amendments to IAS 16 'Property, Plant and Equipment: Proceeds before Intended Use' (e) 1 January 2022 1 January 2022 Annual Improvements to IFRS Standards 2018-2020 Cycle (e) 1 January 2022 1 January 2022 Amendments to IAS1 'Presentation of Financial Statements: Classification of Liabilities as Current or Non-current' and 'Deferral of Effective Date' (e), (f) 1 January 2023 1 January 2023 • IFRS 17 'Insurance Contracts' including 'Amendments to IFRS 17' (e), (f) 1 January 2023 1 January 2023 Amendments to IAS1 'Presentation of Financial Statements' and IFRS Practice Statement 2: 'Disclosure of Accounting Policies' (e), (f) 1 January 2023 1 January 2023 • Amendments to IAS8 'Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates' (e), (f) 1 January 2023 1 January 2023 • Amendments to IAS 12 'Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction' (e), (f) 1 January 2023 1 January 2023 IFRS 14 'Regulatory Deferral Accounts' (e), (f), (g) 1 January 2016 To be decided • Amendments to IFRS 10 'Consolidated Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures': 'Sale or Contribution of Assets between an Investor and its Associate or Joint Venture' (e), (f), (h) Deferred indefinitely To be decided
+Standard Notes IASB effective date (for periods commencing on or after) Planned date of application by the Group Amendments to IAS 37 'Provisions, Contingent Liabilities and Contingent Assets:Onerous Contracts - Cost of Fulfilling a Contract' (d), (e) 1 January 2022 1 January 2022 • Amendments to IFRS 3 'Business Combinations: Reference to the Conceptual Framework' (e), (f) 1 January 2022 1 January 2022 Amendments to IAS 16 'Property, Plant and Equipment: Proceeds before Intended Use' (e), (f) 1 January 2022 1 January 2022 Annual Improvements to IFRS Standards 2018-2020 Cycle (e), (f) 1 January 2022 1 January 2022 Amendments to IAS 1 'Presentation of Financial Statements: Classification of Liabilities as Current or Non-current' and 'Deferral of Effective Date' (e), (f) 1 January 2023 1 January 2023 • IFRS 17 'Insurance Contracts' including 'Amendments to IFRS 17' (e), (f) 1 January 2023 1 January 2023 • Amendments to IAS 1 'Presentation of Financial Statements' and IFRS Practice Statement 2: 'Disclosure of Accounting Policies' (e), (f) 1 January 2023 1 January 2023 • Amendments to IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates' (e), (f) 1 January 2023 1 January 2023 Amendments to IAS 12 'Income Taxes: Deferred Tax related to Assets and Liabilities arising from a Single Transaction' (e), (f) 1 January 2023 1 January 2023 IFRS 14 'Regulatory Deferral Accounts' (e), (f), (g) 1 January 2016 To be decided Amendments to IFRS 10 'Consolidated Financial Statements' and IAS 28 'Investments in Associates and Joint Ventures': 'Sale or Contribution of Assets between an Investor and its Associate or Joint Venture' (e), (f), (h) Deferred indefinitely To be decided

-(d) The amendments to IAS 37 'Provisions, Contingent Liabilities and Contingent Assets' are effective for the Group from 1 January 2022.
+(d) The amendments to IAS 37 'Provisions, Contingent Liabilities and Contingent Assets' is effective for the Group from 1 January 2022.
 Following the amendments, the costs to be considered to fulfil a contract when assessing if a contract is onerous or not will be defined as being both the incremental costs and an allocation of other costs that relate directly to fulfilling a contract.
 Upon application of this amendment, certain contracts with retail customers will be considered to be onerous as the unavoidable costs of meeting the obligations under the contracts will exceed the economic benefits expected to be received from them.
 The expected impact of this amendment is a provision for £60.0 million.

-(e) The future application of this pronouncement is not expected to have a material impact on the Group's accounting policies, financial position or performance.

-(f) This pronouncement has not yet been endorsed by the UK.

-(g) The endorsement process of this interim standard has not been launched.
-On 29 January 2021, the IASB issued an exposure draft for a proposed replacement standard.

-(h) The IASB set the effective date of this pronouncement as for periods commencing on or after 1 January 2016.
+- (e) This pronouncement has not yet been endorsed by the UK. - (f) The future application of this pronouncement is not expected to have a material impact on the Group's accounting policies, financial position or performance. - (g) The endorsement process of this interim standard has not been launched.
+On 29 January 2021 the IASB issued an exposure draft for a proposed replacement standard. - (h) The IASB set the effective date of this pronouncement as for periods commencing on or after 1 January 2016.
 However, in December 2015, the IASB postponed the effective date indefinitely pending the outcome of its research project on the equity method of accounting.
 The endorsement process for this pronouncement has not been launched.
 The effective date will be amended in due course.